Tech for Palestine

-Tech for Palestine (T4P) is a coordinated effort involving technologists, digital rights organizations, and advocacy groups who engage with issues related to the Israeli–Palestinian conflict through technology.
+Tech for Palestine (T4P) is a coalition of technologists, digital rights organizations, and advocacy groups who engage with issues related to the Israeli–Palestinian conflict through technology.
 Activities under this effort include internal organizing by employees in technology companies, public campaigns, and support for Palestinian access to digital tools and infrastructure.
-Tech for Palestine was founded in the wake of the October 7 attacks and the ongoing Gaza war.
-According to Bloomberg News, Tech for Palestine is one of several groups subject to allegations of coordinated editing on Wikipedia that have engulfed all sides in disputes over the Middle East.
+Tech for Palestine was founded in January 2024 amidst the Gaza war.

 Background

-Tech for Palestine was founded by Paul Biggar, a co-founder of the tech company CircleCI, three months following the October 7 attacks.
-It began following a December 2023 blog post by Biggar titled “I Can't Sleep,” reflecting his view that tech-industry voices, though often socially progressive, were not favorable to Gaza.
-Biggar was dismissed from the board of his company following the blog post.
+Tech for Palestine was founded by a group of over 40 technologists in January 2024.
+It is run by Paul Biggar, a co-founder of the tech company CircleCI and Darklang.
+Biggar was dismissed from the board of CircleCl following the blog post where he chastised industry leaders for "actively cheering on genocide".

-According to a tweet from the group about itself, it emphasizes using technology to "disrupt conventional narratives, capture systems of power, and accelerate pro‑Palestinian organizing and public awareness".
+Since Biggar launched the project, Tech for Palestine has grown from a small community of tech workers organized on the social media platform Discord to a nonprofit that employs five full-time Palestinian engineers and supports over 70 projects.
+Biggar has compared his Tech for Palestine project to the advocacy for African Americans in the Black Lives Matter movement.

 Activities

-Boycottech website and database
+Tech for Palestine has created web tools such as GitHub badges and site banners related to calls for a ceasefire and maintains a database of Israeli companies and venture capital firms.
+One of their projects, "Boycottech", is a website that lists Israeli technology companies in the context of boycott campaigns.
+Companies on Tech for Palestine's boycott list include Fireblocks, Monday, Wiz, and eToro.

-Tech for Palestine launched web tools including GitHub badges and site banners calling for a ceasefire and maintains a database of Israeli companies and venture capital firms.
-One of their projects include "Boycottech", which is a website that calls for boycotts of Israeli tech companies.
+Tech for Palestine also collaborates with former tech employees and offers opportunities for workers and students to organize.
+The group runs the T4P Incubator, which coordinates volunteer involvement and provides organizational support to over 20 tech-related initiatives.